Please Tell Us Your City

 1

 The ride quality on the Dzire is flat and similar to cars that are at least a segment or two above.
 Regardless of the speed, the well-sorted damping helps the suspension overcome even big potholes with very little cabin movement and suspension noise.
-What also helps this is the light-weight Heartect chassis whose claimed rigidity can be easily felt on the go.
+What also helps this is the light-weight Heartect chassis whose claimed rigidity can be easily felt on the Go.
 On the flipside, the light steering is a bit vague around the dead centre and this dampens the experience just when you are in the mood for some fun around corners.
 The Xcent, on the other hand, has a softer ride quality and is more forgiving on the large bumps and potholes.
 As the speed picks up, however, the softer suspension translates into a slight up and down movement which can be felt within the cabin.
 Nevertheless, what works for the Xcent is the fairly direct steering which also happens to be light.
 Overall, our pick of the two, would be the Dzire with its peppy performance, and mature ride and handling characteristics.

 Conclusion